meta-llama/llama-stack/docs/getting_started.md

 ```
 llama stack build <path/to/config>
 ```
-- You will be required to pass in a file path to the build.config file (e.g. `./llama_toolchain/configs/distributions/conda/local-conda-example-build.yaml`).
-We provide some example build config files for configuring different types of distributions in the `./llama_toolchain/configs/distributions/` folder.
+- You will be required to pass in a file path to the build.config file (e.g. `./llama_stack/configs/distributions/conda/local-conda-example-build.yaml`).
+We provide some example build config files for configuring different types of distributions in the `./llama_stack/configs/distributions/` folder.

 The file will be of the contents
 ```
-$ cat ./llama_toolchain/configs/distributions/conda/local-conda-example-build.yaml
+$ cat ./llama_stack/configs/distributions/conda/local-conda-example-build.yaml

 name: 8b-instruct
 distribution_spec:
   distribution_type: local
-  description: Use code from `llama_toolchain` itself to serve all llama stack APIs
+  description: Use code from `llama_stack` itself to serve all llama stack APIs
   docker_image: null
   providers:
     inference: meta-reference